 Here is an excerpt from my first book, Come Back Strong, about how gratitude can put things into perspective and help us focus on the positive.
 (I’ve made a few updates as it has been six years since the book was written and over nine years since surgery.)

 Adjust Your Attitude

-As I mentioned earlier, I use BHRT to manage my symptoms.
-Once a month, I stop using it per my doctor’s instructions.
-When my symptoms reappear, mainly hot flashes and night sweats, I start again.
-There are times where my menopausal symptoms are worse than others.
+Immediately after my hysterectomy/oophorectomy, I began using BHRT to manage my symptoms.
+At that time, once a month, I stopped using it per my doctor’s instructions.
+When my symptoms reappeared, mainly hot flashes and night sweats, I started again.
+There are times when my menopausal symptoms are worse than others.
 Feeling sorry for myself doesn’t help me.
-Instead of continuing down a road of com-plaining, whining, and blaming, I start praising and counting my blessings.
-I commit myself to an attitude of gratitude and I transform my world.
+Instead of continuing down a road of complaining, whining, and blaming, I start praising and counting my blessings.
+I commit myself to an attitude of gratitude, and I transform my world.

-What am I grateful for in this moment?
+What am I grateful for at this moment?
 What do I want to remember?
-The benefits of gratitude are highest when I ex-press it daily in writing.
-Every day I write down three new things that I am grateful for.
+The benefits of gratitude are highest when I express it daily in writing.
+Every day, I write down three things I am grateful for.
 In the past, I’ve done this in a journal and reviewed it often.
-I’ve also written them on a stack of index cards, so I can flash through them several times a day.
-I include wonderful things that I observed or experienced in the past twenty-four hours.
-As I focus on the positive, how I perceive the world around me changes.
+I’ve also written them on a stack of index cards so I can flash through them several times a day.
+I include wonderful things I observed or experienced in the past twenty-four hours.
+As I focus on the positive, how I perceive the world changes.

-Here are some grateful thoughts that you could practice thinking or say out loud to get started.
+Here are some grateful thoughts that you could practice thinking or saying out loud to get started.
 Invent more.